fivepointnine/AD2CSV/README.md

 # CSV2AD
 This automates Active Directory user creation.
 It prompts for domain, top-level domain, and organizational unit, ensuring connectivity and OU existence.
 The user details, sourced from a CSV file, generate accounts with default passwords.
 The script creates accounts efficiently, providing success messages, while tracking added and skipped users.

-To use:
-1. Copy over the script and the csv file in the same folder
-2. Load powershell, and launch the script
-3. Enter the location of the csv file
-4. type the start of your domain i.e google
-5. type your tld(do not include a .) i.e com
-6. Let the script work its magic.
 ## Features:

 - **Dynamic Configuration:** Prompt for domain, top-level domain, and organizational unit.